jdd-hub/google_search-ternds/README.md

 3. get_related_queries(month):

 The purpose of this function is to retrieve search terms related to the main keyword specified in the keyword collection.
 Either with a time frame of 1 or 2 months, the time frame is specified though the month parameter.
 The API returns the data in the format of a data dictionary than is converted to a DataFrame.
-The dictionary comes with top keyword and rising keywords.
+The dictionary comes with top keywords and rising keywords.
 The final DataFrame consists of top keywords portion of the dictionary.

 4. get_interest_by_region(month):